sabinaaj/PyGammon/README.md

 - Dev menu 🤓

-Made with ❤️ during summer semester 2023 in Ústí nad Labem.
+Made with ❤️ in Ústí nad Labem.